 In building design and construction, it is crucial to select appropriate structural elements for metal buildings.
 Metal purlins have become an integral part of modern steel buildings as a core supporting element.
+These purlins not only support the roof and walls, but also ensure the safety and durability of the building by distributing the loads and enhancing the structural stability.

 So, what are metal purlins?
 What types and applications do they have?
 Next, we will delve into these questions to help you fully understand the critical role of metal purlins in construction.